 Day 4: Take a day trip to Sintra and/or Cascais

 Guided tours to Sintra

 For your first day trip from Lisbon, visit the wonderland of Sintra with its palaces and romance.
 It really is a Portugal must-see.

-Book this Sintra Full Day small group tour and get a 5% discount with my code, FOX5.
-This tour combines highlights of Sintra with time in Cascais and Cabo da Roca.
+This Sintra Full Day small group tour combines highlights of Sintra with time in Cascais and Cabo da Roca.

 If you book a private Sintra tour, you can choose which sights you wish to visit and whether or not to include Cascais.